CESNET/eduroam-icinga/doc/tests.md

 ### notifications

 Notifications for this test are **NOT** enabled.
-Notifications are disabled for this test because they would be redundant to notification for home realm.
+Notifications are disabled for this test because they would be redundant to notifications for home realm.

 <!--
 # ==========================================================================================================================================